 During this unit, encourage students to begin walking, jogging or running laps as soon as they arrive.
 The teacher or an assigned aide needs to be ready with a box of drinking straws or popsicle sticks.
 Students receive one for each lap -- and are encouraged to walk or run at their own pace.
-Have the aide gather and tally each student's mileage as you begin Today's Chat
+Have the aide gather and tally each student's mileage as you begin Today's Chat odav's hat.

-Understand the F.I.T.T. principle as it relates to muscular endurance: frequency, intensity, time, type
+Targeted competency: PEL 3.6.10 - in which students should: Apply safe practices of the F.I.T.T. principle as it relates to muscular endurance: frequency, intensity, time, type.

-Targeted competencies: PEL 2.5.10 - in which students should:
+Targeted competencies: PEL 2.6.7, PEL 3.6.10 - in which students should: